bayesianbrad/pyfo/README.md

 </div>

-Pyfo enables one to write a model in the incredibly flexiable first order probabilistic programming framework that is FOPPL.
+Pyfo enables one to write a model in the flexiable first order probabilistic programming framework that is FOPPL.
 FOPPLs base language is Clojure, which enables the syntax to be neat, yet completely expressive.

-See (ML-wood group tutorial for an introduction to FOPPL.
-The backend for FOPPL is Discountinous HMC <sup>[1](#fn1)</sup>, which allows one to perform inference in models that have discontinuities that are of measure 0 <sup>[2](#fn2)</sup>.
-In addition to this, we included an automated framework for embedding discrete distributions, which allows one to perform inference in discrete models, using Hamiltonian Monte Carlo.
+Inference for FOPPL is performed with Discountinous HMC <sup>[1](#fn1)</sup>, which allows one to perform inference in models that have discontinuities that are of measure 0 <sup>[2](#fn2)</sup>.
+In addition to this, we included an automated framework for embedding discrete distributions, which allows one to perform inference in models contianign both discrete and continous latent variables.

-#Example
+# Example

 ## Writing the model
 Write model in foppl, for example one_dim_gauss.clj